-- The force plate is able to objectively collect both quantitative but perhaps more importantly qualitative information about how an individual is balancing.
+- The force plate is able to objectively collect both quantitative output, but perhaps more importantly, strategy data about how an individual is balancing.

 - The reliability of balancing tests are high, as is the reliability of the specific variables Sparta utilizes.

 - The ease and duration of the test (2 trials of 20-second balance) make it extremely practical.
 Balancing is also a low-intensity test and can be done much more quickly post-injury or surgery than other assessments allowing for more objective use in rehabilitation.

 - Baltich, Jennifer, et al. "The impact of previous knee injury on force plate and field-based measures of balance."
 Clinical Biomechanics 30.8 (2015): 832-838.

 - Busa, Michael A., and Richard EA van Emmerik.
 "Multiscale entropy: A tool for understanding the complexity of postural control."
 Journal of Sport and Health Science 5.1 (2016): 44-51.

 - Hammami, Raouf, et al. "Associations between balance and muscle strength, power performance in male youth athletes of different maturity status."
 Pediatric Exercise Science 28.4 (2016): 521-534.

 - McGuine, Timothy A., et al. "Balance as a predictor of ankle injuries in high school basketball players."
 Clinical Journal of Sport Medicine 10.4 (2000): 239-244.